 Let us now take a look at some of the key features of Docker:

-- Faster and Easier configuration: Docker helps us in configuring the system in a faster and easier manner.
-Because of this feature, codes can be deployed using Docker in lesser time and with minimal efforts.
-Docker is used with a wide variety of environments and because of that, the infrastructure is not linked with the environment of the application.
+- Faster and Easier Configuration: Docker helps us in configuring the system in a faster and easier manner.
+Because of this feature, codes can be deployed using Docker in lesser time and with minimal effort.
+Docker is used in a wide variety of environments and because of that, the infrastructure is not linked with the environment of the application.

 - Docker Services: Docker Services is a list of tasks which tell us the state of a container inside a cluster.
 Every task in the Services lists one instance of a container which should be running, while Swarm schedules them across the nodes.

 - High and Rapid Scalability of Systems: Docker Containers get the maximal work done using the minimum amount of hardware.
 Data centre operators are allowed to cram more workload into less hardware, that is, sharing of hardware, resulting in lower costs.